adamkiss/Assets/readme.md

 ## Changelog

+**17-04-2015**
+- fixed some stuff in the readme
+- added `.gitignore` and removed all the stupid `.DS_Store` files
+- put back `src/styles/libs` folder, which mysteriously disappeared (I deleted it)

 **03-03-2015**
-Moved this project over from StarterKit, since the StarterKit is mostly abandoned at this point (the Assets were the only used part).
-Also, I split the scripts build and scripts linting into separate Gulp tasks, so I can lint separate files before they get pulled together into one file.
+- moved this project over from StarterKit (since that is abandoned at this point)
+- split `scripts` into `scripts:build` and `scripts:lint` (linting separate files)

 **24-02-2015**
+- Removed Bourbon/Neat
-Removed Bourbon/Neat, replaced it with the Include Media and stole Clearfix from Bourbon.
-Simplified screen.css (added Category headings for future references).
-Removed unneeded `lib/_libs.scss` (four library files used, remember?).
+- replaced it with the Include Media
+- stole Clearfix from Bourbon
+- Simplified screen.css (added Category headings for future references).
+- Removed unneeded `lib/_libs.scss` (four library files used, remember?).
+  - This probably also removed `libs` folder.
+I am an idiot.

 **11-05-2014**
-Finally, removed all old shit, and replaced it with my new shiny Gulpfile!
+- Finally, removed all old shit, and replaced it with my new shiny Gulpfile!
 Woohoo.
+- Gulp

 ## Notes